 We have access to a lot of useful data which helps us to know where our risks are and to identify trends and demand.
-We use a number of datasets associated with elevated risk which involves profiling geographical areas, businesses, dwellings and individuals by combining data from past incident activity and other demographic data such as age, deprivation and lone households.
+Recent examples of this include the use of a number of datasets associated with elevated risk.
+This involves profiling geographical areas, businesses, dwellings and individuals by combining data from past incident activity and other demographic data such as age, deprivation and lone households.
 The first stage of our risk assessment methodology used within the CRP is to identify incidents that can cause harm to the people, environment and economy within our communities, using various data sources and tools.
 We also utilise a nationally recognised risk assessment matrix based on a reasonable worst-case scenario, with an assessment of the likelihood and impact in order to come to definitive scoring.

-Understanding national risks, together with our CRP and Station Plans, helps us plan our emergency response.
-The Service also has a Corporate Risk Register that looks at all the risks to our business (service provision and financial).
-These risks are monitored with measures put in place to ensure we can fulfil our role as an FRS protecting the communities of County Durham and Darlington.
+Understanding national risks, our CRP and Station Plans help us plan our emergency response, and the Service has a Corporate Risk Register that looks at all the risks to our business (service provision and financial).
+These risks are monitored with measures put in place to ensure we can fulfil our role as a FRS protecting the communities of County Durham and Darlington.